Work Depression: How it Affects You and What to Do

 For more information on protections for people with work depression, refer to the EEOC’s web page about mental health and legal rights.

 While it’s a good idea to take action to protect yourself at work if you feel depressed, it’s crucial that at the same time you seek treatment to improve your mental health and find ways to manage your depression so you can once again feel joy and purpose in your life.

 One of the best things you can do to get help is to meet with a licensed medical professional who can confirm your diagnosis and put together a personalized treatment plan.
-The Phoenix Recovery and Counseling Centers also offer individualized treatment programs to help people suffering from depression and anxiety.
+The Phoenix Recovery Center also offers individualized treatment programs to help people suffering from depression and anxiety.

 If for any reason you’re not currently able to seek professional help, there are still steps you can take to try to manage your depression at work and in the rest of your life.
 Here are a few ideas for how to work when depressed:

 - Establish a routine with daily goals.
 People suffering from depression often lack motivation, time management and direction to get through the day.
 Following a structured schedule with clearly defined goals, however small, can help keep you from falling into a slump.

 - Take care of your physical health.
 The health benefits of exercise are many; exercise helps you control your weight, keep your energy levels up, and enjoy temporary mood boosts brought on by endorphins.
 Watching what you eat will also help you from feeling extra tired or sluggish, and some foods can even support brain health to ease depression and anxiety symptoms.

 - Build a supportive network.
 Whether at home or at work, surround yourself with friends and family who build you up and encourage you to do and be your best.